 Often my programming is very similar.
 A lot of detail goes into the framework of the site, that is the behind the scenes stuff that nobody ever sees.
 As a matter of fact, if I have done my job well, anything complex should be hidden from the user and the website should leave them with a "wow that’s easy!
 I could do this!" feeling.

 My current project involves using ColdFusion to fetch a large amount of data from a data provider (some other company that has a really big database which frequently updates) in an xml format then parse it to save the results in my client’s database.
 I have made it over a huge challenge!
 But all my work is invisible to the frustrated client.
-I’ll put up the visible side shortly and I fear the client will ask, "why didn’t you do that in the first place?"1 comment so far
+I’ll put up the visible side shortly and I fear the client will ask, "why didn’t you do that in the first place?"

 I’m doing that thing programmers have to do all too often.
 Today I’m staring at some gibberish and in as brief a time as possible I am absorbing it into my very essense.
 I can feel my brain swell with the influx of knowledge!
 Information overload.
 The synapses cannot fire fast enough and information gets arbitrarily filed in odd places.